 Routine Maintenance Issues:

-A major cause of deterioration of the fence is the growth of vegetation, including some trees, within the 5 foot Association easement along the inside of the fence line.
+The Board regularly mows a tract around the outside of the fence to control external vegetation growth, but the major cause of deterioration of the fence is the growth of vegetation, including some trees, within the 5 foot Association easement along the inside of the fence line.
 Residents whose yards have a boundary with the perimeter fence are asked to continually inspect their vegetation and remove all that which is causing damage to this fence both above and below ground.
 There are many situations in which roots are causing a lot of damage.
+This action will ensure that the resident will remain in compliance with the easement agreements that were signed by the then owners of these homes and recorded in 1993 when the Board assumed responsibility for maintenance of this fence as mentioned above.
+These agreements in addition to other responsibilities require that the resident does not cause damage to the fence.
+If when inspecting their section of the fence a resident notes a problem they are encouraged to report it using the Fence Repair Request form, so that Board can arrange for the needed repair without delay.

 The Board works very hard to maintain the subdivision and its amenities to as high a standard as possible while continuing to control our annual maintenance fees.
-To this end it does appreciate the efforts of residents living along the fence line, and volunteers, in helping arrest deterioration of this fence and thus extending the time before a subsequent replacement becomes necessary.
+To this end it does appreciate the efforts of residents living along the perimeter of our subdivision in helping arrest deterioration of this fence and thus extending the time before the next replacement becomes necessary.

 Perimeter Fence built in 1992 time period ( Phase 1-5) 13,682 ft